gvwilson/teachtogether.tech/en-md/joining/index.md

 </div>

-If you know how to use Git and GitHub and would like to change, fix, or add something, please submit a <span g="g:pull-request">pull request</span> that modifies the LaTeX source.
+If you know how to use Git and GitHub and would like to change, fix, or add something, please submit a <span g="pull-request">pull request</span> that modifies the LaTeX source.
 If you would like to preview your changes, please run `make pdf` or `make html` on the command line.